Groundwork USA Youth Programs

 About

-Groundwork USA Youth Programs are part of a national network in which youth work with national parks to protect, restore, and steward public lands.
-Groundwork community members transform neglected spaces such as parks, playgrounds, and trails, and Groundwork youth have been working with national parks for 15 years.
+Groundwork USA Youth Programs are part of a national network where youth protect, restore, and steward national parks.
+Youth in these programs are described as emerging environmental leaders whose potential is realized by meeting them where they are and building enduring relationships.
+Groundwork community members also transform neglected spaces such as parks, playgrounds, and trails.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.